jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_earlier_wake_than_sleep_time.rst

     ValueError: wake_time: 01:00 is earlier than sleep_time: 02:00

-* I add the error to the list of exceptions encountered though I made this one happen
+* I add the error to the list of exceptions encountered

   .. code-block:: python